lzim/teampsd/resources/hq_checklists/teampsd_guiding_principles.md

 ### **8. Tracking / Tagging & File Saving**
 - Include links to documents / issues when tagging.
-- Tag @staceypark for general support.

 - Use file naming convention - all lower case, no spaces, use dates as needed (YYYYMMDD).
 - Shared drive is accessed by all.
 - Consider existing folders before creating a new one.

 ### **9. Writing Style**
 - Paired down.
-- Clear and concise.
-- Facilitate reading - bolding / numbering / bulleting.
-- Use examples for guidance.

 ### **10. Meetings & Collaboration**
 - Review information others already have - be prepared.